zhetai/workout-cool/README.md

 [![MIT License](https://img.shields.io/badge/License-MIT-green.svg)](https://choosealicense.com/licenses/mit/)

-## Support

-If you found this project helpful, consider:

-- ⭐ Starring the repository
-- 🐛 Reporting bugs
-- 💡 Suggesting new features
-- 🤝 Contributing to the codebase
+## 🤝 Join the Rescue Mission

+**This is about rebuilding what we lost, together.**

+### How You Can Help

+- 🌟 **Star this repo** to show the world our community is alive and thriving
+- 🐛 **Report issues** you find.
+I'm listening to every single one
+- 💡 **Share your feature requests** finally, someone who will actually implement them !
+- 🔄 **Spread the word** to fellow fitness enthusiasts who lost hope
+- 🤝 **Contribute code** if you're a developer : let's build this together

 ---

 <div align="center">
-Made with ❤️ by fitness enthusiasts for the fitness community
+Made with 💛 by fitness enthusiasts for the fitness community
 </div>